call-me-nick/recipes/oven/SourdoughBread.md

 1. Add 1/4 cup of room temperature water.
 1. Add 1/4 cup of flour.
 1. Stir
-1. Refrigerate for 1 hour.
+1. Refrigerate *both* jars for 1 hour.
-1. Take the jar out of the fridge and store at room temperature until next week.
+1. Take the jars out of the fridge and store at room temperature until next week.

+It's a good idea to wash the 'spare' jar once per month, and strain the spare starter back into the jar.
+This will discourage the growth of other yeasts and molds just a bit.

 Now **go bake bread**  with the 'spare starter'! :D

 ## Bread Recipe

 ### Gather Ingredients

+The starter can be doubled if you like extra-sour bread.
+Yum!

 | *ingredient* | *amount* |
 | --- | --- |